 That songwriting trio had just the song for the Four Tops.
 Dozier and the Hollands had written an instrumental track that they thought could make a good song.
 Although Stubbs was a baritone, the song was written in a tenor range, forcing Stubbs to sing at the limit of his range, producing the familiar pleading, almost screaming sound that became the group’s signature.
 That song, Baby I Need Your Loving, became their first top-20 hit.
 (3)

 With the quartet gaining momentum, Columbia Records was ready to release an album of Four Tops material from the early 60s to cash in on their success.
 “We had to rush the band into the studio, and I came up with It's The Same Old Song, which was similar to I Can't Help Myself,” recalled Dozier.
 “I found a way of turning the bass figure around, but basically the chords were all very similar — it really was the same old song!
-So, I added a few chords on top of the high part just to give it some new nuances, and after that we had it out on the street in five days and we squashed the Columbia record."
+So, I added a few chords on top of the high part just to give it a different nuance.
+We had it out on the street in five days and squashed the Columbia record."
 (1)

 The next three singles, Something About You (#19), Shake Me, Wake Me (When It’s Over) (#18) and Loving You Is Sweeter Than Ever (#45) produced lukewarm results.
 (4) The Four Tops had been out of the top ten for over a year.
 “We were also under constant pressure to come up with new material,” Dozier recalled.
 “Berry would say 'We need something for Marvin,' or 'We need something for the Supremes,' and so we were always thinking about the artists we worked with, although most of our efforts still went into being prolific and making sure that the songs had what it took to be hits.”
 (1)